-AIF SUPPORTS Enterprise Florida’s mission to pursue a more focused mandate to grow existing Florida companies and attract new ones in attractive job fields for the 21st century.
+AIF SUPPORTS Enterprise Florida’s mission to pursue a more focused mandate to grow existing Florida companies and attract new ones that offer desirable job fields for the 21st century.

 AIF recognizes that immigration reform is an important issue for our state but contends it should be dealt with at the federal level.
 AIF OPPOSES efforts to mandate the use of the E-Verify system by employers.